Sharlikran/fsdoc/index.md

 {% include image.html file="dylanmakingtheguns.jpg" alt="dylanmakingtheguns" %}
 {% include emptyline.html %}
 {% include paragraph.html par="Dylan our cheif engineer is making our Dwellers a Guass Rifle.
 Equiped with enough of these we would be nearly unstopable." %}

+{% include emptyline.html %}
+{% include image.html file="t1images/singlegameroom.jpg" alt="singlegameroom" %}
+{% include emptyline.html %}
+{% include paragraph.html par="I think everyone can agree teh new Game Room is a nice addition to the Vault.
+Everyone is hoping to improve their Lick." %}